Postmus/HFpredict/README.md

 Building from source
 --------------------

+The source code of PREVEMD risk model can be obtained from: https://github.com/Postmus/HFpredict

-To compile PREVEND risk model from source, the following libraries are required:
+In addition, to compile PREVEND risk model from source, the following external libraries are required:
 - JfreeChart
 - Jcommon